 The advice sound contradictory – or at least it did to me when I first heard it but …

-I used aperture priority and single spot metering and measured off the little gold pendant thing.
+For these images I used Aperture priority and single spot metering measured off the little gold pendant thing.

 Other than the exposure setting all settings were identical and the 3 photos were taken within seconds of each other.

 Try something similar and play around with your settings going from one extremem of the exposure compensation range to the other.

 You can’t damage anything and you don’t have to share your experiments with people who don’t understand.